unswsecsoc/constitution/README.md

     4.13 Meetings shall be conducted:
       4.13.1 At least once per month;
-        4.13.1.1 Unless otherwise agreed upon by a majority of the executive 4.13.2 When called upon by the President;
+        4.13.1.1 Unless otherwise agreed upon by a majority of the executive 4.13.2 When called upon by a Co-President;
       4.13.3 When requested by three (3) members of the Committee; and 4.13.4 In open session unless the Executive resolves to discuss a matter in closed session.
         4.13.4.1 Open session meetings are to be publicised a week in advance to the meeting date.
     4.14 Valid Executive Resolutions shall require:
       4.14.1 That the matter to be dealt with by resolution be identified as an agenda item when notice of the relevant meeting is sent to executive members, unless by unanimous resolution of present voting executive members, it is declared the matter shall be dealt with;
       4.14.2 That at least 50% of voting members of the executive be present when the resolution is passed;
       4.14.3 A simple majority of present voting executive members to vote in favour of the resolution.
-In the event of a tie, the President shall have the casting vote.
+In the event of a tie, the Co-Presidents shall have the casting vote if they are unanimous, otherwise the GEDI officer will have the casting vote.
 Executive members not present at the relevant meeting may nominate in advance another voting Executive member to act as their proxy.
 Each voting Executive may only carry one (1) proxy;
       4.14.4 Constitutional changes must be in the form of a motion on notice to an Annual or Extraordinary General Meeting;
       4.14.5 Constitutional changes passed at an Annual or Extraordinary General Meeting must be approved by Arc for the Club to remain affiliated with Arc.